vmware-archive/pop/doc/source/topics/basics.rst

 In this code you import pop, create the hub and add your first sub.
 The `pypath` argument points to where the plugins are stored.
-When making a pop program place the `modules` under mods and the `contacts` under contracts inside the python package.
+When making a pop program place the `modules` under mods and the `contracts` under contracts inside the python package.
 In this case the pypath `poppy.mods.poppy` refers to the path python finds when importing `poppy.mods.poppy`.
 Now `pop` will populate the plugin subsystem with files from that path.
 The argument `init=True` means that when once the plugin system is started it will run the `init.new` function in